Data-Ezequiel17/high-performance-data-streaming/README.md

 docker exec -it kafkaspark-spark-master-1 spark-submit --master spark://spark-master:7077 --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.5.0 jobs/spark_processor.py
 ```

-**STEP 5** - you can got to kafka ui to check kafka topics and other info.
-You can go to master spark ui to view the aprk worker info and spark job currently running.
+**STEP 5** - you can go to kafka ui to check kafka topics and other info.
+You can go to master spark ui to view the spark worker health/metrics and spark job currently running.

 kafka ui - http://localhost:8080/